 As for the EU referendum result, it was a surprise to me, I expected the percentage figures to be the other way round.
-As we now enter the negotiating stage we'll get to see the true colours of our European friends, especially Europe's Bully Boys and their French Poodle.
+As we now enter the negotiating stage we'll get to see the true colours of our European 'friends', especially Europe's Bully Boys and their French Poodle.
 The rest I expect will be intimidated enough to follow.
-It isn't people who screw the world up it's politicians, and they pay themselves very well for doing it.
+It isn't people who screw the world up, it's politicians, and they pay themselves very well for doing so.

 The Chef's offering this evening was slow cooked beef in a sauce with new potatoes and vegetables, washed down with liquid grapes to ensure I get at least one of my Five-a-Day.

 Here's to the future, whatever it holds for us.

 The alarm went off at 05:00 and we dragged ourselves out of bed and to the shower block trying our best not to make any noise.
 On most campsites we've locked the vehicle before both going off to the block, but here we've taken it in turns to go rather than lock up.
 This morning we both went off at the same time but leaving the vehicle unlocked based on the theory that nobody else would be mad enough to be up at that time of day, never mind those having criminal intent.